 Worse still, IceFrog and the rest of the balance team over at Valve have seen it fit to make dying even more detrimental.
-In Patch 7.26b, reliable gold (gold that doesn’t disappear on death) is now only obtainable through passive gold gain—making it even more difficult to come back by taking objectives and scoring a few kills here and there.
+In Patch 7.26b, reliable gold (gold that doesn’t disappear on death) is now only obtainable through passive gold gain.
+This makes it even more difficult to come back by taking objectives and scoring a few kills here and there.

 But that’s why we’re here, with tips on how to do just that.
 Read on to learn how to cheat death and enable yourself to have a bigger impact in your Dota 2 games!

 The Dota 2 minimap is one of the most powerful tools available to everyone.
-After all, Dota 2 is designed so that you can only have so much of the map visible on your screen at any given time, and the existence of the fog of war creates an environment where information is limited.
-Enemy heroes could be lurking nearby without you even knowing it—but this in itself is knowledge if you look at the minimap religiously.
+After all, Dota 2 is designed so that you can only have so much of the map visible on your screen at any given time.
+The existence of the fog of war also creates an environment where information is limited.
+Enemy heroes could be lurking nearby without you even knowing it.
+But this in itself is knowledge if you look at the minimap religiously.

 While moving around the map or farming a lane, getting into the habit of glancing at the minimap every now and then can save you from ganks.
-The trick is, of course, to count how many enemy heroes you can see at any given moment, and judging from there whether or not it’s safe to be showing yourself on the map.
+The trick is, of course, to count how many enemy heroes you can see at any given moment.
+From that, you can judge whether or not it’s safe to be showing yourself on the map.

-After all, there’s no point in hiding in the trees in fear of a potential gank attempt if it isn’t likely that the missing heroes in question are even in your area.
-This is when communicating with your teammates comes into play; ask them which enemy heroes were in their respective lanes or if they’ve seen any in certain parts of the map in the last 10-20 seconds.
+There’s no point in hiding in the trees in fear of a potential gank attempt if it isn’t likely that the missing heroes in question are even in your area.
+This is when communicating with your teammates comes into play.
+Ask them which enemy heroes were in their respective lanes or if they’ve seen any in certain parts of the map in the last 10-20 seconds.
 Once you have that information, you can make the appropriate call.

 We also recommend setting your minimap to always display hero icons.
-This way, you won’t have to hold down the Alt key just to see which heroes in particular are on your minimap, saving you some time and effort.
+This way, you won’t have to hold down the ALT key just to see which heroes in particular are on your minimap.
+You’ll be glad at how much time and effort this saves.
 You can find this setting in the Options menu, under the “Minimap” subsection.

 Respect the ramps